ahmedchtioui1920/cybersecurity-journey/day12_windows_ad/day12_windows_ad.md

 # Day 12 — Windows & Active Directory (Beginner Level)

-This beginner-friendly guide introduces the basics of **Windows** and **Active Directory (AD)** for learners starting in cybersecurity.
-It focuses on simple concepts, easy-to-follow commands, and safe examples you can try in an isolated lab environment.

----

 ## 1. What is Windows?
 (Very Short)
 Windows is an operating system that runs programs, manages files, and handles users.
 For security work, focus on these simple ideas: